-Understand the latest market trends and future growth opportunities for the Smokeless Tobacco and Vapour Products industry in Australia with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.
+Understand the latest market trends and future growth opportunities for the Smokeless Tobacco, E-Vapour Products and Heated Tobacco industry in Australia with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

-If you're in the Smokeless Tobacco and Vapour Products industry in Australia, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.
+If you're in the Smokeless Tobacco, E-Vapour Products and Heated Tobacco industry in Australia, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

 Combined total of the four categories: Smokeless (including moist snuff and chewing tobacco), e-vapour products, heated tobacco and tobacco free oral nicotine.See All of Our Definitions

-This report originates from Passport, our Smokeless Tobacco and Vapour Products research and analysis database.
+This report originates from Passport, our Smokeless Tobacco, E-Vapour Products and Heated Tobacco research and analysis database.

 If you purchase a report that is updated in the next 60 days, we will send you the new edition and data extraction Free!